Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 ## User Experience (UX)

-<strong>• User stories</strong>
+**• User stories**

-  <strong>o First-time Visitor Goals</strong>
+  **o First-time Visitor Goals**

             a.
 As a first-time visitor, I want to easily understand what the website is about, navigate with ease throughout it all and find functional, yet interesting content.

             b.
 As a first-time visitor, I want to find good, specific and relevant content about the R34: a mix of the car's technical details, good quality photos and informative videos about this specific model, all in one website.

-  <strong>o Returning Visitor Goals</strong>
+  **o Returning Visitor Goals**

             a.
 As a returning visitor, and because this is a website for car fans, who tend to visit the same car websites regularly for different purposes (because they're working on a preoject car and they need detailed information about a specific model or parts, or ideas based on the R34's style and features for their own car, which is information that needs to be constantly accessed depending on the project car they're working on, for example), I want to be able to easily access the same good information about the R34 that I accessed the first time I visited the website and that impressed me so much.

-  <strong>o Frequent User Goals</strong>
+  **o Frequent User Goals**

             a.
 As a frequent user, I want this information to be available at all times so I can access it whenever I need it and show it to other R34 aficionados in my local car community and car fans in general - spreading good car information is what car people do when they meet other gearheads, and websites like this are a good source of car knowledge.

-<strong>• Design</strong>
+**• Design**

-  <strong>o Colour Scheme</strong>
+  **o Colour Scheme**

       a.
 The two main colors used are white (as the background color, just like in most car websites, where the many images tend to be very colorful and big and can be better looked at with a neutral, but bright background) and black (the text color, which makes it easier to read all the technical text when the background color is white).
 Being neutral colors, they bring teh user's attention to the photos, which are one of the main reasons car fans viist car websites.

-  <strong>o Typography</strong>
+  **o Typography**

       a.
 The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.

-  <strong>o Imagery</strong>
+  **o Imagery**

       a.
 Images are crucial.
 Car website are visually appealing, and what the user of such websites visits one, what he/she wants to look at mostly is the car images.
 There's a different photo of the R34 separting each section of teh website, and a gallery with many others.

-<strong>• Wireframes</strong>
+**• Wireframes**

     o Desktop wireframe (Home page) - View

     o Desktop wireframe (History page) - View

     o Desktop wireframe (Specs page) - View

     o Desktop wireframe (Powertrain page) - View

     o Desktop wireframe (Gallery page) - View

     o Desktop wireframe (Videos page) - View

     o Desktop wireframe (About page) - View

     o Mobile wireframe (Home page) - View

     o Mobile wireframe (History page) - View

     o Mobile wireframe (Specs page) - View

     o Mobile wireframe (Powertrain page) - View

     o Mobile wireframe (Gallery page) - View

     o Mobile wireframe (Videos page) - View

     o Mobile wireframe (About page) - View

     o NOT USED (original idea) - Desktop wireframe (Home page) - View

     o NOT USED (original idea) - Desktop wireframe (History page) - View

     o NOT USED (original idea) - Desktop wireframe (Specs page) - View

     o NOT USED (original idea) - Desktop wireframe (Powertrain page) - View

     o NOT USED (original idea) - Desktop wireframe (Gallery page) - View

     o NOT USED (original idea) - Desktop wireframe (Videos page) - View

     o NOT USED (original idea) - Desktop wireframe (About page) - View

 ## Features